 Treatment involves primarily rest.
 Special footwear with a rigid sole that minimizes movement of the joint at the base of the big toe may also be prescribed.
 In some cases a steroid injection along the sesamoid is given.

 Pain may increase.
 In some cases the sesamoid can become fractured.
 In severe problems that involve the seasamoid the bone itself can be surgically removed.
-Use our online Appointment request form or call one of our office to make an appointment: Ronkonkoma at Ronkonkoma Office Phone Number 631-467-2813 or Shirley at Shirley Office Phone Number 631-281-6882
+Use our online Appointment request form or call one of our office to make an appointment: Ronkonkoma at Ronkonkoma Office Phone Number 631-467-2813 or Ronkonkoma at

 Quality Foot Care